alicetang0618/Django_application_FarmToTable/README.md

   - Search for key words in both product names and descriptions: product whose names contain the key term will appear first.

 Recommendation
-  •	Sources of data:
+- Sources of data:
-  o	User liked product
+  - 	User liked product
-  o	User order history
+  - 	User order history
-  o	User rating
+  - 	User rating
-  •	Two-way recommendation:
+- Two-way recommendation:
   Algorithm:
+  - 	Calculate the Pearson coefficient as the indicator for similarity
+  - 	Arrays supplied:
-  o	Calculate the Pearson coefficient as the indicator for similarity o	Arrays supplied: o	index = product.id – 1; o	value = average rating of a product or times the user bought this product
+  - 	index = product.id – 1;
+  - 	value = average rating of a product or times the user bought this product
-  •	Filter by user
+- Filter by user
-  o	Recommend high rated product bought by similar users
+  - 	Recommend high rated product bought by similar users

-Filter by product
+- Filter by product
-  o	Find your liked and highly rated product you bought o	Recommend similar product
+  - 	Find your liked and highly rated product you bought
+  - 	Recommend similar product

 Rating & Comments
-  o	Buyers can rate user and product o	Buyers can only rate a product after he or she places an order
+ - 	Buyers can rate user and product
+ - 	Buyers can only rate a product after he or she places an order

 Message
 	Buyers and sellers can exchange messages.
 Go to their profile pages.